unixorn/awesome-zsh-plugins/README.md

 * [rvm](https://github.com/johnhamelink/rvm-zsh) - Initiates RVM and adds rubygem binaries (like compass) accessible in the user's `$PATH`.
 * [safe-kubectl](https://github.com/benjefferies/safe-kubectl) - Add some safety when running `kubectl` by warning what context you're in after a definable number of seconds since the last `kubectl` command.
 * [safe-paste](https://github.com/oz/safe-paste) - A safe-paste plugin.
 See Conrad Irwin's [bracketed-paste](https://cirw.in/blog/bracketed-paste) blog post.
+* [safe-rm](https://github.com/mattmc3/zsh-safe-rm) - Add safe-rm functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.
 * [saneopt](https://github.com/willghatch/zsh-saneopt) - Sane defaults for ZSH options, in the spirit of vim-sensible.
 * [schroot](https://github.com/fshp/schroot.plugin.zsh) - Show current `chroot` name in your prompt.
 * [select](https://github.com/psprint/zsh-select) - Multi-term searched selection list with approximate matching and uniq mode.